openedx/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

 one correct answer.

 .. image:: ../../../shared/building_and_running_chapters/Images/CheckboxExample.png
- :alt: A checkbox problem with four options, 2 of which are correct.
+ :alt: A checkbox problem with four options, two of which are correct.

 .. note::
    Make sure that all of the answer choices are unambiguous, and avoid trick questions.
-Checkbox problems with ambiguity can be frustrating to learners, especially if they have a limited number of attempts.
+Checkbox problems with ambiguity can be frustrating to learners, especially if the problems have a limited number of attempts.

 **************************************************
 Analyzing Performance on Checkbox Problems